-Following approval for home instruction, a meeting will be held with the student, Families, teachers, program supervisor, tutor and Career Center counselor to establish the education plan during the home instruction period.
+Following approval for home instruction, a meeting will be held with the student, student's family, teachers, Supervisor of Student Affairs, tutor and Career Center counselor to establish the education plan during the home instruction period.
 Credits may not be feasible for all career technical laboratory and related coursework during home instruction.
 This includes job placement assignments.
 Placement students are not usually permitted to be employed during home instruction.